 EVERETT: Cam will be traveling to Japan and Argentina soon.
 We love when people comment on Instagram and invite Cam to come to their country.

-To see more of Macaire Everett's chalk art—and to find out where Camden's next adventure will take him—follow @macairesmuse on Instagram.
+More than 115 of Macaire Everett's chalk artworks have been gathered in a new book, The World from Our Driveway.
+To see her latest drawings—and find out where Camden's next adventure will take him—follow @macairesmuse on Instagram.